All Episodes

 This is about the future of America as we know it.

-It's either going to be this failed socialist new Green New Deal with the history of failure that is socialism.
+It's either going to be this failed socialist Green New Deal with the history of failure that is socialism.

 I do a whole chapter.

-There's more I forgot about the failure of socialism than I had remembered in the researching of Live Free or America Will Die, and the world is on the brink, and America's on the brink.
+There's more I forgot about the failure of socialism than I had remembered in the researching of Live Free or America Will Die and the world is on the brink and America's on the brink.

 If they implement that which they say that they are going to implement, America as we know it will become unrecognizable.